 The UDs shall receive the information from the Service Provider to support the disaster victim in emergency.

-Wireless Gateway (WG) can send the information from the Service Provider to the UDs by wireless connection (e.g. WiFi, 3GPP) in an emergency.
+Wireless Gateway (WG) can send the information from the Service Provider to the UDs by wireless connection (e.g. Wi-Fi, 3GPP) in an emergency.